prathyand/NeuralNet-From-Scratch/README.md

 --------------------------------------------------------------------------------------------

-## Problem 2:

-### Problem statement:
+## NN from scratch:

-Our goal is to implement a feedforward fully-connected multilayer perceptron classifier with one hidden layer from scratch, and compare it against SKlearns's MLPClassifier for Iris and Digits dataset
+The goal is to implement a feedforward fully-connected multilayer perceptron classifier with one hidden layer from scratch, and compare it against SKlearns's MLPClassifier for Iris and Digits dataset

 ### Approach:
 We have to implement different activation functions and cross entropy function before implementing the neural network fit and predict methods.
 Each of the activation functions also return a derivative based on an input parameter 'derivative' if is value is 'True'.